House Bill’s Proposed Section 899: Targeting Unfair Foreign Taxes

-Section 899 would also modify the BEAT rules for non-publicly held U.S. corporations that are more than 50% owned by applicable foreign persons with a U.S. trade or business.
+Section 899 would also modify the BEAT rules for non-publicly held U.S. corporations that are more than 50% owned by residents located in an unfair foreign tax system.
 It would remove the gross receipts and base erosion percentage thresholds that generally need to be met for taxpayers to be subject to the BEAT.
 Currently, the BEAT is a corporate minimum tax designed to prevent large multinational corporations from reducing their U.S. tax liability through deductible payments with related parties (such as interest, royalties and service fees).
 It applies to corporations with average annual gross receipts of at least $500 million and a base erosion percentage of 3% or more, ensuring they pay a minimum level of tax on modified taxable income that includes these base erosion payments.
-The proposed modification would remove the threshold tests and make the BEAT applicable to all foreign corporations with a U.S. trade or business resident in countries with “unfair foreign taxes” or U.S. corporations owned by shareholders who are residents in those countries with “unfair foreign taxes.”
-The BEAT rate for applicable persons would also increase from 10% to 12.5%.
+The proposed modification would remove the $500 million gross receipts and the base erosion percentage requirement, and instead make BEAT applicable to all BEAT payments made by a non-publicly held U.S. corporation to a resident country with “unfair foreign taxes”.
+In addition, the BEAT rate for applicable persons would also increase from 10% to 12.5% under the House bill, and 14% under the Senate bill.

 We will continue to monitor the status of these rules as the bill moves through Congress.